RESEARCH

 Multimodal trauma-informed school program for the promotion of mental health in children exposed to the war in Ukraine.

-collaboration with the Ukrainian Mindfulness Association
+Collaboration with the Ukrainian Mindfulness Association and WEGA ONG-D (Luxembourg).

 Recent surveys in Ukraine show that 40% of children and young people between the ages of 13 and 19 fear for their lives and those of their loved ones because of the war.
 Nine out of ten say they want to participate in the reconstruction of their country.
 It is estimated that around 1.5 million children in Ukraine are at risk of anxiety, depression, post-traumatic stress disorder and other mental health problems due to their daily contact with war.
 However, they will be the actors of the future of their country.